 ‘S’ stands for strength as a leader.
 What are the areas of your strengths?
 What are the areas which are your favourite areas?
 So friends leadership in leadership.
 It’s important to know yourself much better.
 There are two kinds of leaders formal and informal leaders.
 What is the basic difference between these two and which one is better.
 We now see well formal leadership is where a person is officially designated as the leader of the group.

 He has been promoted or he has been given the title of formal leadership and that is why or that is rather what is formal leadership.
 It’s the formal leader’s job to organize the available resources.
 Work out the logistics motivate the team members in order to carry on their tasks to the best of their abilities.
 So as a leader if you have been given a formal leadership position.
 You need to make sure that it’s any has to really motivate your people.
 Make sure that you’re doing everything you can.
 So as to take your people forward that is on formal leadership.

 The skills and attributes determine the outcome.
 So whatever they are doing and whatever skills they have everything is related to getting the desired outcome.
-They value all the team members as equal there is no baisness or no favouritism that they show to people make the effort to communicate in an open and respectful manner.
+They value all the team members as equal there is no business or no favouritism that they show to people who make the effort to communicate in an open and respectful manner.
 You will hardly ever find formal leaders or rather people.
-Who you know make that kind of efforts and try to put people down.
-They’re very open and respect in their manners.
+Who you know make that kind of effort and try to put people down.
+They’re very open and respectful in their manners.